 First-language speakers have been placed at the forefront of the efforts to reinstate, maintain, and extend the Tuscarora language and the irreplaceable cultural knowledge it encodes.
-The leadership of these speakers in all aspects of teaching, learning, and development has been vital to ensuring that future generations of Akunehsyeni9 speak, read and write Tuscarora, as well as understand their traditions.
-However, since most, if not all, first-language speakers of Tuscarora have passed away, we make use of all of the knowledge left to us in documented and recorded forms to continue the legacy they have established.
-In this way, the knowledge of first-language speakers continues to play a central role in both the development and delivery of the Additional Qualifications Course: Senior Division, Teaching Tuscarora.
+The leadership of these speakers in all aspects of teaching, learning, and development has been vital to ensuring that future generations of Akunehsyerini? speak, read and write Tuscarora, as well as understand their traditions.
+However, since most, if not all first language speakers of Tuscarora have passed away, we make use of all of the knowledge left to us in documented and recorded forms to continue the legacy they have established.
+In this way, the knowledge of first-language speakers continues to play a central role in both the development and delivery of the Additional Qualifications Course: Teaching Tuscarora.

-2. The importance of educator language proficiency
+2. The importance of educator language proficiency and fluency students, language learners, and community efforts to reinstate Tuscarora are successful.

-Because Tuscarora is an endangered language; those who come to teach it are often second-language learners and speakers (meaning they did not acquire the language natively as children).
-As such, there is an understanding that educators of Tuscarora may also require additional training, for example to improve language proficiency or grammatical awareness, to ensure that students, language learners, and community efforts to reinstate Tuscarora are successful.
+Because Tuscarora is an endangered language, those who come to teach it are often second-language learners and speakers (meaning they did not acquire the language natively as children).
+As such, there is an understanding that educators of Tuscarora may also require additional training, for example to improve language proficiency or grammatical awareness, to ensure that